MIT, NYU, Yale sued over fees for employee retirement plans

 "But it seems worth noting that, first, decisions about our retirement choices are influenced by feedback from our faculty and other employees," Beckman said.

-Yale, which faces a lawsuit filed in U.S. District Court in Connecticut, said it has not been officially served with the complaint.
+Yale, which faces a lawsuit filed in U.S. District Court in Connecticut, was not immediately available to comment.
+(Reporting By Tim McLaughlin and Ross Kerber; Editing by David Gregorio)

-"We are cautious and careful in administering our plans and we will defend ourselves vigorously," Yale spokeswoman Karen Peart said.